randsleadershipslack/documents-and-resources/code-of-conduct.md

 * Ask permission of the channel before posting a message that might be considered commercial, stating clear intent for the post, and,
 * Listen to the response of your peers in the channel and act accordingly.

-If, after engaging with the community, you are still wondering if a specific message is commercial or not, please ask in one of the channels dedicated to helping find their way in this community, such as #how-to-rands , #rands-admins,  or #rands-slack-rules.
+If, after engaging with the community, you are still wondering if a specific message is commercial or not, please ask in one of the channels dedicated to helping find their way in this community, such as #how-to-rls , #rls-admins,  or #rls-rules.

 As this community grows, our tolerance for unsolicited Commerical behavior decreases.